samarsinghal/appmod-blueprints/platform/infra/terraform/README.md

 To deploy sample app, refer to prod-public-apps.yaml to deploy applications.
 Ensure the destination is mapped to the correct target cluster (dev-cluster or prod-cluster).

 Ensure the target cluster is mapped to the local management cluster and only the target cluster (Dev or Prod) is updated on the actual applications that will have the running applications.
-Example refer to to argo-examples folders to deploy applications or app-of-apps from public repo or integrated Gitea.
+For Examples,refer to argo-examples folders to deploy applications or app-of-apps from public repo or integrated Gitea.

 # Terraform Destroy